matrix-org/matrix-viewer/docs/testing.md

 $ npm run test
 ```

-Or if you want to keep Matrix Public Archive server running after the tests run and
+Or if you want to keep the Matrix Public Archive server running after the tests run and
 explore the UI from the interactive URL's printed on the screen to better debug, use:

 ```sh